cloudfoundry/loggregator-release/src/tools/statsdRubyClient/README.md

 #Summary

 This is a simple ruby client which can be used to send metrics to a statsd server running locally.
-The client reads the standard input or any file passed in as an argument for statsd commands.
+The client reads the standard input for statsd commands.
 The valid commands are:

 ```
 timing <name> <value> [sample_rate]